 Question: "What happened during Jesus’ last hours before His death?"

-Answer: The night before Jesus’ death, He washed the feet of His disciples, and then shared the Passover meal with them.
+Answer: The night before Jesus’ death, He washed the feet of His disciples and shared the Passover meal with them.
 During this time Judas was revealed as the one who would betray His master (John 13:1-30).
 At the conclusion of the meal, Jesus instituted the Lord’s Supper (Matthew 26:26–29; 1 Corinthians 11:23–26).
 After the meal, He took His disciples to the Garden of Gethsemane.
 There, He pulled Peter, John, and James away, told them to pray they wouldn’t fall into temptation, and went off by Himself.
 The trio promptly fell asleep.

-© Copyright 2002-2013 Got Questions Ministries.
+© Copyright 2002-2014 Got Questions Ministries.